 - 180 days

 - Because it’s online, you can totally look up answers in other windows during the tests, but it’s best to actually know the info.

 - Read the books they recommend, because they are really good books!

-- Complete the Horsemanship Skills Checklist (in The Booklet)
+- Complete the Equine Management Skills Checklist (in The Application)